 In Eritrea, the jebena has only one spout at the top where they pour in the water and grounds and pour out the coffee.
 Elizabeth then mixed the grounds with a little water and poured them into the jebena, which had some water already in it, and then placed it over the fire.
 As we waited for it to heat up, we were nibbling on some Dabo Kolo, a type of bread made of flour, sugar, and water that is cut into very small pieces and then fried or baked in a crepe maker.
 They are crunchy, slightly sweet, and a perfect snack.

 Pour Eritrea coffee.

 The small Eritrean cups, finjal, were sitting on a tray on the coffee table.
-Holding only 2-3 ounces, made of fine China, and without handles, they were each sitting on their respective saucer with a tiny stirring spoon placed beside.
+Holding only 2-3 ounces, made of fine china, and without handles, they were each sitting on their respective saucer with a tiny stirring spoon placed beside them.
 In the middle of the table were the cups holding the sugar and creamer.
-A little sugar is the usual compliment for the coffee, but because it is so smooth it hardly needs anything else.
+A little sugar is a usual complement for the coffee, but because it is so smooth it hardly needs anything else.
 By now most of the grounds have settled to the bottom, but just to catch any remaining that may be floating she inserts a tiny coil of horse hair into the top of the spout.
 Gently pouring into the tiny cups, I could hardly wait.

 Serve Eritrea Coffee